JuWeber99/InnerTxn_PytealTutorial/article.md

             ) ...
 ```

 Therefore simply specify the **InnerTransaction** again.
-After, like everytime the InnerTxnBuilder begins, the necassary fields are set to their value via the `SetFields` function to perform this action for multiple fields in one function, passing a python - key-value mapping.
+After the `InnerTxnBuilder` begins, the necassary fields are set to their value via the `SetFields` function to perform this action for multiple fields in one function, passing a python - key-value mapping.
-Since the asset transfer is performed everytime and only by the contract itself, using a clawback transacttion, the asset_sender must be set to the address of the **LicenseManagerContract** itself.
-The asset_amount whould be the aforementioned `ASA_HANDOUT_AMOUNT` (**18**).
+Since the asset transfer is performed everytime and only by the contract itself, using a clawback transaction, the asset_sender must be set to the address of the **LicenseManagerContract** itself.
+The asset_amount would be the aforementioned `ASA_HANDOUT_AMOUNT` (**18**).

 ```